 A numerical simulation is performed to verify the control laws presented above.
-Specifically, rate control with a nominal electrostatic tug is implemented, in which case a rotating cylinder in deep space is de-spun while it is tugged along by the neighboring spherical craft.
+Specifically, rate control with a nominal electrostatic tug is implemented.
+Here a rotating cylinder in deep space is de-spun while it is tugged along by the neighboring spherical craft.
 The voltage on both objects is affected by voltage control devices on the spherical craft.
-The simulation is run with full six degrees of freedom, and a PID thruster control is implemented on the spherical craft to ensure the desired separation is maintained.
-Table 1 shows the MSM cylinder parameters and nominal separation distance, whileTable 2 provides the remaining necessary system and control parameters.
-The pulling sphere (i.e. tug) is of rather small size of $R_1 = 0.5$ meters.
+Note that no sensors errors, or voltage control errors, are modeled in this study.
+This allows for a better illustration of the idealized attitude control performance.
+How to control the potential on both bodies is a challenging tasks that warrants its own investigation, coupled with the options of charge/potential sensors.
+The simulation is performed with full six degrees of freedom, and a PID thruster control is implemented on the spherical craft to ensure the desired separation is maintained.
+Table 1 shows the MSM cylinder parameters and nominal separation distance, while Table 2 provides the remaining necessary system and control parameters.
+The pulling sphere (for example the electrostatic tug) is of rather small size of $R_1 = 0.5$ meters.
 Figure 8 displays the simulation results.
-Even this small tug size can already excerpt a significant electrostatic torque.
+Even this small tug dimensions can already exert a significant electrostatic torque.